Hitchin Lease Extension - Free Consultation

 • The loan to value does not exceed 90% for purchases, 90% like for like re-mortgages, 80% for re-mortgages with any element of capital raising and 80% for existing Barclays mortgage borrowers applying for additional borrowing;

-Royal Bank of Scotland Mortgage term plus 30 years.
+National Westminster Bank Mortgage term plus 30 years.

 The conveyancing solicitors that we work with procure Hitchin lease extensions and help protect your position.
 A lease extension can be arranged to be completed to coincide with a change of ownership so the costs of the lease extension are paid for using part of the sale proceeds.
 You really do need expert legal advice in this difficult and technical area of law.
-The lawyer we work with provide it.
+The conveyancer we work with provide it.

-Hitchin Lease Extension Case Summaries:
+Hitchin Lease Extension Example Cases:

-Aarav, Hitchin, Hertfordshire
+George, Hitchin, Hertfordshire

 Hitchin case: